Department of Chemistry,

 We'll teach you advanced lab techniques and train you to use state-of-the-art chemistry equipment.
 Two lecture modules will help you further develop your chemistry expertise.
 Each one allows you to pick the topics that most interest you from a range of organic, inorganic and physical chemistry subjects.
-Current examples range from metals in medicine and enzyme catalysis, to graph theory and quantum chemistry, and polymer architectures and nanochemistry.

 We have state-of-the-art research laboratories and we're home to several multimillion pound research facilities.
 These facilities include the Lord Porter Laser Laboratory, which has three laser stations that can be used in studies ranging from energy transport in molecules and materials to artificial photosynthesis, and our Soft Matter Analytical Laboratory, where scientists can study samples that are 100 times smaller than a human hair.